ChucK : Language Specification > Classes & Objects

 bar.compute( 1, 2 ) => int boo;

-writing a class
+writing a custom class

 Unless declared public, class definitions are scoped to the shred and will not conflict with identically named classes in other running shreds.